giladturok/giladturok.github.io/_pages/about.md

 - AI4Science
 - sampling & statistical inference

-Before my PhD, I spent two wonderful years at the **Flatiron Institute** with [Dr. Bob Carpenter](https://bob-carpenter.github.io).
-Before that, I graduated from **Columbia University** with a BA in Applied Mathematics.
+Before my PhD, I spent two wonderful years at the **Flatiron Institute** :office: with [Dr. Bob Carpenter](https://bob-carpenter.github.io).
+Before that, I graduated from **Columbia University** :lion: with a BA in Applied Mathematics.